Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +1100

-- The Hurricanes have had the 53rd-biggest change in terms of their national championship odds, improving from +10000 at the beginning of the season to +1100.
+- In terms of their national championship odds, the Hurricanes have experienced the 53rd-biggest change this season, improving from +10000 at the beginning to +1100.

 - Miami (FL) has an 8.3% chance of winning the national championship, based on its moneyline odds.